GravisZro/qtpanel/README.md

-# qtpanel
+# Qt Panel
-An old X panel application I wrote.
-Some code came from the old Razor Qt panel but was largely rewritten.
+An X panel application I wrote in C++/Qt.
+It was intended to replace the old Razor Qt panel but never saw the light of day.